awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Use RAID 0 to maximize utilization of instance resources<a name="RAID"></a>

 Some instance types can drive more I/O throughput than what you can provision for a single EBS volume\.
-You can join multiple `gp2`, `io1`, `io2`, `st1`, or `sc1` volumes together in a RAID 0 configuration to use the available bandwidth for these instances\.
+You can join multiple volumes together in a RAID 0 configuration to use the available bandwidth for these instances\.
 For more information, see [RAID Configuration on Linux](raid-config.md)\.

 ### Track performance using Amazon CloudWatch<a name="cloudwatch"></a>